Share this Post

 The following application of Laser beam machining is:

-- Laser beam machining process is used for making very small holes.
+- The laser beam machining process is used for making very small holes.

 - Complicated welding of non-conductive and refractory materials.